 Red Mangrove Isabela Lodge

-This morning, ride in vehicles on a drive through the humid highlands to the slopes of Volcan Sierra Negra.
+This morning, ride through the humid highlands to the slopes of Volcan Sierra Negra.
 Here, you can hike to the caldera of Sierra Negra, the second largest in the world at four miles across.
 The views are breathtaking!
 Relax a bit and enjoy the scenery from the edge of the caldera.
 More advanced hikers will have the option to walk an especially difficult hour further to Volcan Chico, where fumarole activity is abundant.

 After returning from Sierra Negra, have lunch at a local farm.
-Owned by one of the first families to arrive in Isabela, this beautiful, organic farm boasts food prepared with their local production and a lava rock-grill; explore the fruit trail and taste the local food, also have a rest in one of their hammocks and breath the clean air above a big "Mango tree."
-This property also takes care of giant tortoises in liaison with the Galapagos National Park.
-Return to the lodge.
-Enjoy time to discover Isabela on your own, or go snorkeling, swimming or simply relax.
+Owned by one of the first families to arrive in Isabela, this beautiful, organic farm boasts food prepared with local produce and a lava rock-grill.
+Explore the fruit trail and taste the local food, have a rest in one of the hammocks, and breath the clean air above a big "Mango tree."
+This property also cares for giant tortoises in liaison with the Galapagos National Park.
+Return to the lodge, with time to discover Isabela on your own, or go snorkeling, swimming or simply relax.
 There will be a briefing and dinner at the Lodge.

 Red Mangrove Isabela Lodge